 We follow the guidance of FASB ASC Topic 740 "Income Taxes" ("ASC 740") as it relates to the provision for income taxes and uncertainty in income taxes.
 Accordingly, we record a tax provision for the anticipated tax consequences of the reported results of operations.
 In accordance with ASC 740, the provision for income taxes is computed using the asset and liability method, under which deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial reporting and tax basis of assets and liabilities, and for operating losses and tax credit carry-forwards.
 Deferred tax assets and liabilities are measured using the currently enacted tax rates that apply to taxable income in effect for the years in which those tax assets are expected to be realized or settled.
 The evaluation of a tax position in accordance with the guidance is a two-step process.
 The first step is recognition: the enterprise determines whether it is more-likely-than-not that a tax position will be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 In evaluating whether a tax position has met the more-likely-than-not recognition threshold, the enterprise should presume that the position will be examined by the appropriate taxing authority that would have full knowledge of all relevant information.
-The second step is measurement: a tax position that meets the more-likely-than-not recognition threshold is measured to determine the amount of benefit to recognize in the financial statements.
+The second step is measurement: a tax position is measured as the largest amount of benefit to recognize in the financial statements.
 The tax position is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
-Tax positions that previously failed to meet the more-likely-than-not recognition threshold is no longer meet.
-We record interest and penalties related to unrecognized tax benefits as a component of income tax expense.
+Tax positions that previously failed to meet the more-likely-than-not recognition threshold should be derecognized in which that threshold is met.
+Previously recognized tax positions that no longer meet the more-likely-than-not recognition threshold should be derecognized in the first subsequent financial reporting